memfault/interrupt/_drafts/practical_zephyr_05_west.md

 Thus, you don't only need the host tools and Zephyr SDK for your target, but also all other supporting tools, such as Nordic's command line tools or in this case `openocd`.
 On my computer, a simple `brew install open-ocd` fixes this problem, and I'm able to flash the application to the device.

-In a more serious setup, your entire toolchain should be maintained in a much better way, but - as promised - I won't go into detail about the available options there.
+In a more serious setup, your entire toolchain should be maintained in a much better way, but - as promised - I won't try to tell how you should do that - it's entirely up to you.